aliasgersg/iOS-Swift-/FilterGood/README.md

 ## Features that didn't make the cut 🙁

 I was not able to implement a 'Hold to save image' function since it was an arduous task because upon implementation it would destroy the entire orientation of the app and at a few simulations it even crashed my app.

+## Future plans

+After exams get over, in the holidays I plan to work on this project and strive to improve it.
+I've had a couple ideas like implementing categories for further enhancement like: blur effects, cartoon, infra-red and etc. CoreImage is a huge library and I aim to explore every part of it.

+### My